jhudsl/tidyversecourse/manuscript/intro.md

 > dplyr is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges.

 `dplyr` is built around five primary verbs (mutate, select, filter, summarize, and arrange) that help make the data wrangling process simpler.
-This specialization will cover these verbs among other functionality within the `dplyr` package.
+This book will cover these verbs among other functionality within the `dplyr` package.

 #### **`tidyr`**